 The dark roux is the foundation - that toasted flour creates deep, nutty richness.
 Then layers build: smoky sausage, rendered chicken fat, the holy trinity vegetables, and long simmering time.
 Each element adds something, and they all meld together into something bigger than the individual parts.

-Now you have everything you need to make gumbo that tastes like it came from a Louisiana kitchen - from Miss Nadine's dark roux secret to that figure-eight stirring pattern.
+Now you have everything you need to make gumbo that tastes like it came from a Louisiana kitchen - from the dark roux technique to the figure-eight stirring pattern.
 This recipe shows you don't need to visit New Orleans to experience real Cajun cooking.

 Craving more hearty one-pot meals?
 Try our Chicken and Sausage Jambalaya Recipe that uses similar flavors in less time.
 For another Southern comfort classic, our Shrimp and Grits Recipe delivers creamy, satisfying goodness.
 Want to explore more Cajun cooking?
 Our Red Beans and Rice Recipe is Monday tradition in Louisiana homes!